Colorado

 Colorado's AI-Specific Legislation

 Colorado enacted SB 24-205 on May 17, 2024, becoming only the second U.S. state to pass comprehensive AI consumer protection legislation.
-The law's effective date was delayed from February 1, 2026, to June 30, 2026, during a special legislative session in August 2025.
+The law's effective date was delayed from February 1, 2026, to June 30, 2026, during a special legislative session in August 2025, but it never took effect.
+Governor Polis signed SB 26-189 on May 14, 2026, repealing and reenacting SB 24-205 as a narrower Automated Decision-Making Technology (ADMT) Act, effective January 1, 2027.

-The AI Act regulates "high-risk AI systems," defined as systems that make or are a substantial factor in making consequential decisions with material legal or similarly significant effects on consumers.
-While AI meeting recording tools are not the law's primary target, the Act creates obligations that may apply to how these tools process and use recorded data.
+As originally enacted, SB 24-205 would have regulated "high-risk AI systems," defined as systems that make or are a substantial factor in making consequential decisions with material legal or similarly significant effects on consumers, and would have imposed the risk-management and impact-assessment duties listed below.
+None of that framework ever took effect.
+SB 26-189 replaced it with a narrower disclosure-and-notice model; while AI meeting recording tools are not the primary target of either version, the current ADMT Act may still create notice obligations for how these tools process and use recorded data in covered decisions.

 Key requirements relevant to AI meeting tools: